Outreach

 Learn about the myth and science behind rainbows!
 This educational kit helps you teach your child about how rainbows are created and how you can make them even when you’re indoors!
 The kit also contains all of the materials you’ll need to make a rainbow catcher for the next sunny day!

-Frogs and More Frogs - SUMMER ONLY
+Frogs and More Frogs (SPRING PROGRAM)

 Standards: MST Science Standard 4; LS1.A; LS1.C